 "A bluff."
 Karkaroff finally sneered.
 "Although if you so wish we would be happy to, Professor Snape-"

 "Professor Karkaroff!
 You know full well that use of Vertaserium on a student is forbidden!
 There must be a full case before the Ministry-" Minnie was aghast, and although Tempest was grateful, she was also slightly annoyed.
 It wasn't like a truth potion was going to kill her….
 Unlike what she had heard about the Triwizard Tournament.
 After all, if she was proved innocent, maybe they could take her out of the Tournament…

-"Unless of course, the one being subjected to the truth potion gives their full consent before witnesses, and there is a legitimate reason for Vertaserium to be used.
+"Unless of course, the one being subjected to the truth potion gives their full consent before witnesses," said Crouch, "and there is a legitimate reason for Vertaserium to be used.
 I assume all gathered here in this room may be witnesses…"

 Tempest had never been so glad to hear the Ministry official speak.
 "And I give you my full consent."

 Dumbledore eyed Tempest for a long second, and Tempest met his eyes behind his crescent moon glasses evenly.
 "Then Severus, if you please…?"